jrnickell/smash-up-die-nasty/Constitution.md

 The Commissioner may impose and enforce sanctions at any time, including retroactively.
 The Commissioner may use an owner’s past record in considering the length or severity of sanctions.

-## Commissioner Committee
+## Commissioner-Committee

 The Commissioners will act in good faith and at all times in the best interest of the league to maintain a fun, fair, competitive environment.

-The Commissioner Committee will have the final authority over all actions, activities, votes, rule changes, and any other thing necessary to effectively run a good league while respecting the rights of its owners.
-In the rare instance that a situation arises which is not covered by the bylaws, the Commissioner Committee reserves the right to rule on the issue in the best interest of the league.
+The Commissioner-Committee will have the final authority over all actions, activities, votes, rule changes, and any other thing necessary to effectively run a good league while respecting the rights of its owners.
+In the rare instance that a situation arises which is not covered by the bylaws, the Commissioner-Committee reserves the right to rule on the issue in the best interest of the league.
 This includes times when a rule is not explicitly stated (such as a tiebreaker) but must be ruled on to move league business forward.
 Commissioner rulings are final, binding and cannot be appealed.
 The intent of this clause is not to grant arbitrary, unchecked Roger Goodell-like power, but rather to empower and require the Commissioners via these bylaws to take fair and necessary executive action for the good of the league.

-The league shall be governed by a Commissioner Committee.
+The league shall be governed by a Commissioner-Committee.

 The role of the Commissioners are to:

 * Maintain league logistics
-* Help set lineups and perform team/roster moves for owners if requested
+* Help set lineups and perform team / roster moves for owners if requested
 * Ensure that the league calendar is updated and followed
 * Facilitate drafts
 * Apply penalties for owner misconduct, rules violations, or actions against the league as voted on by the Executive Council